TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Shop All
         *   Boy's New Tops
         *   Boy's New Jeans
-        *   Shop AllGive a Buckle Gift card Receive Buckle gift cards for the holidays?
-Shop now!
+        *   Shop AllGive a Buckle Gift card New Year's Resolution?
+Jeans that fit - Shop Now.
 *   Sale
     *   *   Women's Sale